neodrama/github-drama/README.md

 * User brought up the pro-china political bias of the LLM, causing a flamewar in the comments.

 [dear-github/dear-github/issues/107](https://github.com/dear-github/dear-github/issues/107)
+* GitHub's Code of Conduct was criticized for supposedly being racist and sexist.

 [Delgan/loguru/issues/563](https://github.com/Delgan/loguru/issues/563)
+* Loguru's use of pickle for exception serialization was flagged as a security risk by a user's company.

 [django/django/pull/2692](https://github.com/django/django/pull/2692)
+* Django replaced occurrences of master/slave terminology with leader/follower.

 [docker/docker/pull/31075](https://github.com/docker/docker/pull/31075)
+* Docker switched to a YY.MM versioning scheme, sparking debate over semantic versioning and release cadence.

 [docker/docker.github.io/issues/6910](https://github.com/docker/docker.github.io/issues/6910)
+* Docker required users to log in to download Docker CE.

 [docker/for-mac/issues/1120](https://github.com/docker/for-mac/issues/1120)
+* Docker users requested the ability to download old releases, citing issues with newer versions and the lack of an official archive.

 [doktornotor/pfsense-still-closedsource](https://github.com/doktornotor/pfsense-still-closedsource)
+* A repository was created to document claims that pfSense falsely advertises itself as open-source, arguing that key components are not publicly available.

 [dominictarr/event-stream/issues/116](https://github.com/dominictarr/event-stream/issues/116),
 [archive.ph](https://archive.ph/EnRyk),